spark-jobserver/spark-jobserver/doc/troubleshooting.md

 (Older instructions) Try modifying the version of Akka included with spark-jobserver to match the one in CDH (2.2.4, I think), or upgrade to CDH 5.4.
 If you are on CDH 5.4, check that `sparkVersion` in `Dependencies.scala` matches CDH.
 Or see [isse #154](https://github.com/spark-jobserver/spark-jobserver/issues/154).

+## java.lang.NoSuchMethodError: org.joda.time.DateTime.now()

+This time the problem is caused by incompatible class versions of the joda.time package in Hive and the Spark Job Server on Cloudera (java.lang.NoSuchMethodError: org.joda.time.DateTime.now()Lorg/joda/time/DateTime exception in the spark job server log).
+To solve the problem execute the following two commands on the machine the Job Server is installed:

+    sed -i -e 's#--driver-class-path.*SPARK_HOME/../hive/lib/.*##' /opt/spark-job-server/manager_start.sh
+    sed -i -e 's#--driver-class-path.*SPARK_HOME/../hive/lib/.*##' /opt/spark-job-server/server_start.sh

+This removes the problematic driver class path entries from the two spark job server scripts.  (from @koetter)

 ## I am running CDH 5.3 and Job Server doesn't work

 See above.